ditikrushna/Medium-like-Blog-Backend/README.md

 - This will improve the our codebase & help to manage all the wierd cases.

-- We are using Mocha & Chai for the unit-testing.
+- We are using Mocha for the unit-testing.
 We welcome you, for helping us to improve test casing.